meet1709/ChatGPT-DALL_E/README.md

 # Patrick- ChatGPT + DALL-E

 The Patrick is a application integrated with chatGPT and DALL-E where use can easily ask whatever they want to ask to AI.
+Also it can work as voice assistant so user can able to speak their questions and get answers from AI.

 ## Screenshots